Beef Cattle Seedstock Marketing

 Internet and satellite auctions offer prospective buyers the convenience of not having to attend a sale in person and instead bidding from a remote location.
 This eliminates or reduces buyer travel expense and time off from work.
 Weather conditions are not likely to impact buyer participation.
 Downsides to Internet and satellite auctions include a lack of comfort among potential cattle buyers with bidding and possibilities for technical difficulties.

 Effective marketing is essential to profitability for beef cattle seedstock suppliers.
 Many marketing methods can work for seedstock marketing.
 Develop an individual marketing program, including product development, promotion, and customer service that best fits the specific operation.
 Continually evaluate and adapt seedstock marketing programs as products, marketing resources, and markets change.
 For more information on beef cattle seedstock marketing, contact your local county MSU Extension office.

-Publication 2514 (POD-02-17)By Jane A. Parish, PhD, Professor and Head, North Mississippi Research and Extension Center; Justin D. Rhinehart, PhD, former Assistant Extension Professor, Animal and Dairy Sciences; and John D. Anderson, PhD, former Extension Professor, Agricultural Economics.
+Publication 2514 (POD-04-23)Reviewed by Brandi Karisch, PhD, Associate Extension/Research Professor, Animal and Dairy Sciences.
+Written by Jane A. Parish, PhD, Professor and Head, North Mississippi Research and Extension Center; Justin D. Rhinehart, PhD, former Assistant Extension Professor, Animal and Dairy Sciences; and John D. Anderson, PhD, former Extension Professor, Agricultural Economics.

 The Mississippi State University Extension Service is working to ensure all web content is accessible to all users.
 If you need assistance accessing any of our content, please email the webteam or call 662-325-2262.